axel358/cinnamon-webview/README.md

-# cinnamon-chat-gpt
+# cinnamon-webview
-A Cinnamon applet to interact with ChatGPT
+A Cinnamon applet to display web pages